 Fabrica La Aurora

 Continue walking down Calle Hidalgo, you’ll cross the river and see the entrance to Fabrica La Aurora.
 Once a textile mill, today it is a collection of art galleries, shops and studios.
 Prices are much higher here, but it’s worth a visit just to admire large scale paintings, glass sculptures and light works.
-Some of the artists are known internationally like one of our favorites, Moyshen M. You can also find some of their artwork on the Saatchi Art Collection website.
+Some of the artists are known internationally like one of our favorites, Moyshen M.

 Special note: The first Saturday of every month, Fabrica la Aurora hosts an “Art Walk”.
 All the galleries are open and sometimes the artist is there to talk face-to-face.
 It’s a wonderful time to meet people, hang out with friends and enjoy the beautiful artwork.